bukowskiadam/node-express-worker-threads/README.md

 response objects, but that's not possible due to the limitations of postMessage data.

-For now, the example shows offloading the work to the worker.
+The first example `threads` shows offloading the work to the worker.

+The second example `threads` app takes a different approach.
+It uses worker to spin up a new server on a random assigned port and message back port to the main thread.
+The main thread is responsible for proxying the request to the child server.
+It works, so it does not block the main thread.

 ## Test it yourself